bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

 - 26°
-- Light Snow and Breezy
+- Light Snow
-- 92% humidity
+- 91% humidity
-- 13 mph wind
+- 14 mph wind
-- 92% cloud cover
+- 95% cloud cover
 - 30 AQI 🟩
 About 0.1 inches of snow on the ground
-- 0.03 inches of rain and 0.41 inches of snow in the past 24 hours
+- 0.03 inches of rain and 0.36 inches of snow in the past 24 hours
-- 3.5 inches of snow and 0.24 inches of rain expected in the next 48 hours
+- 3.88 inches of snow and 0.32 inches of rain expected in the next 48 hours

 The current weather is posted regularly on Mastodon <a rel="me" href="https://mastodon.social/@ChampaignWeather">@ChampaignWeather@mastodon.social</a>